sfc-gh-boconnor/government_hackathon/README.md

 ```

-Once created you will see 2 views appear in the data schema
+Once created you will see 2 views appear in the data schema.
+You can see this by toggling from **Files** to **Databases** within the left hand window pane.

 ![alt text](assets/image-22.png)